kutsurak/JSON-parser/ReadMe.txt

 simplest possible form I could make them work.
 For instance the JSON members are not implemented as a map, although it makes a lot of sense to do so, but as a linked list.
 Probably the next thing that will happen will be this change.
+I should also mention that simple values (strings, numbers, literals) are all represented by strings.

 For more information about JSON take a look at: http://www.json.org